filipviz/filip-world/content/post/suckers.md

 }
 ```

 The `chainId` is Optimism's network ID.
-Jimmy's getting his claims for the ETH inbox tree of the `BPOptimismSucker` at `0x5678…`.
-The `juicerkle` service will look through the entire inbox tree and return all of Jimmy's available claims as `BPClaim` structs.
+Jimmy's getting his claims for the ETH inbox tree of the `JBOptimismSucker` at `0x5678…`.
+The `juicerkle` service will look through the entire inbox tree and return all of Jimmy's available claims as `JBClaim` structs.
 The response looks like this:

 ```js
 [